darylkevin/Smile-Bay/content/homepage/services.md

 ---

-### Porcelain Veneers
+### Veneers

-Cosmetic procedure to improve the shape, shade, and alignment of the teeth by adding material using composite or  hatever you dental needs may be, we got you covered!
-We are offering a wide range of services to help you keep your teeth in perfect shape.
+Cosmetic procedure to improve the shape, shade, and alignment of the teeth by adding material using composite or porcelain.

 ---